In This Article

 While it is true that VPNs can help to prevent adversaries from intercepting and exploiting communication channels, they too conform to the moat-castle security paradigm.
 After all, how can we be sure that an attacker doesn’t already have access to our network?
 If they do, then a VPN might actually make the situation worse, as the lack of detailed information about who is connecting to our network, and from where will make it harder to differentiate between legitimate and illegitimate access.

 One could argue that the shift towards a more distributed working environment would have happened regardless of the health crisis.
 For example, even before COVID-19, many companies were adopting cloud-based services, such as Amazon Web Services (AWS), Google Cloud Platform (GCP), Microsoft Azure, and more.
 This is not surprising given the many benefits that cloud platforms provide, such as; high availability, flexibility, scalability, strong security, cost-effectiveness, and so on.
-Regardless of the why’s and hows, companies are shifting away from the traditional moat-castle approach to cyber-security, to one that is more user and data-centric.
+Regardless of the why’s and how’s, companies are shifting away from the traditional moat-castle approach to cyber-security, to one that is more user and data-centric.

-In conclusion, while perimeter security can provide an initial layer of protection, it is no longer enough to fully protect an organization from the constantly evolving cyber threats present today.
+While perimeter security can provide an initial layer of protection, it is no longer enough to fully protect an organization from the constantly evolving cyber threats present today.
 Organizations need to adopt a comprehensive security strategy that includes a mix of security tools and technologies along with regular training and awareness programs.
 Doing so will ensure that organizations remain secure and protected against targeted attacks, mobile threats, and software vulnerabilities.

 If you’d like to see how the Lepide Data Security Platform can help to keep your accounts and data secure, schedule a demo with one of our engineers or start your free trial today.